JRJurman/define-prototype/README.md

 It is based on (but very different from) the work done in [Tram-Deco](https://github.com/Tram-One/tram-deco) and intends to be interoperable with (but is not dependent on) the propsal described in [inert-html-import](https://github.com/JRJurman/inert-html-import).

+In many ways, this is an implementation and modernization of the proposal described in <a href="https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md">WICG/webcomponents: Declarative Syntax for Custom Elements</a> (however this implementation does not handle the templating referenced in that proposal).

 ### Interface

 ```html